 The first reason is to help people appreciate our heritage.
 One has to understand and appreciate his heritage before embracing and building upon it.
 When we look at different cultures, one consistent factor found among the most successful is taking a long term view of both the future and the past.
 Unsuccessful cultures look for immediate gratification and have only the loosest of ties with their past.
 Without a long-term view – in both directions – we end up with a society that has no desire to preserve anything older than an hour ago and sees no need to work and save or do anything that does not offer instant gratification.

-Our second objective is to provide concrete steps that can be taken to adopt Southern Agrarianism as a part of our life.
-Developing enclaves of Southern culture – both virtual and real – are important for the long-term growth of the New Southern Agrarians; we will explore ways to help make that happen.
+Our second objective is to provide and advocate for concrete steps that can be taken to adopt Southern Agrarianism as a part of our life.
+Developing enclaves of Southern culture – both virtual and real – are important for the long-term growth of the New Southern Agrarians.

 The third objective is to consider what the future might hold for the New Southern Agrarians.
 America is clearly in her last days; the end of the American experiment is near, but time still marches on.
 What form of government, what sort of culture, what sort of economic system will come next?
 Repeating the same mistakes is not a viable plan, so it would be prudent to carefully consider our options and do some initial planning rather than just “letting things happen.”